omouraenko/FigureGen/CONTAINER-README.md

 ```bash
 prun singularity exec <path to figuregen-tacc.sif> figuregen -I ../Tests/BathyFilledCPT.inp
 ```

+**Note:** The TACC container gives some harmless errors that can be safely ignored.

 ### Building Singularity Containers

 To build a Singularity container yourself, from the root `FigureGen` directory of this repository,